asciamanna/asciamanna.github.io/_drafts/coding-conventions.md

 ###Keep it Simple

 It is important to keep this document very approachable so everyone on the team can have these rules committed to memory.
-Start out small with just style and coding conventions.
+Start out small with just style and coding rules.
 If an IDE can enforce the style via settings those style rules don't even need to be documented other than maybe a link to an online style guide that has been adopted.
 As your team works together you will know if the coding conventions are too light and additional content must be added.

 ###Other Things to Consider